MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/namespace-not-queried-rpc-server-unavailable.md

 ## Resolution for cause 4: Import the registry key from a valid registry backup

 > [!NOTE]
-> After you apply the solution, remove the DFS Namespace from the DFS Management console and add it back, or close and reopen the console to make the changes to take effect.
+> After you apply the solution, remove the DFS namespace from the DFS Management console and add it back, or close and reopen the console to make the changes take effect.

 [!INCLUDE [Registry important alert](../../includes/registry-important-alert.md)]

-Importing the registry Key for the DFS Namespace root from a valid registry backup (if available) of the same registry key can resolve the issue.
+Importing the registry key for the DFS namespace root from a valid registry backup (if available) of the same registry key can resolve the issue.

-If no backup is present and since in a DFS stand-alone namespace configuration you have only a single DFS root server for your namespace, the only option is to delete the DFS Namespace, perform a DFS Namespace cleanup on the DFS root server and re-create the DFS Namespace.
+If no backup is present, and since you have only a single DFS root server for your namespace in a DFS stand-alone namespace configuration, the only option is to delete the DFS namespace, perform a DFS namespace cleanup on the DFS root server, and re-create the DFS namespace.

 > [!NOTE]
-> Restart the DFS server or the DFS server service, so that the changes in the registries are loaded again into memory.
-Not restarting the DFS server or the DFS server service may result in the same error.
+> Restart the DFS server or the DFS server service so that the changes in the registries are loaded into memory again.
+Not restarting the DFS server or the DFS server service might result in the same error.